- Coonamble Shire Council

 About the Census Test

-Information about the areas that are included in the Census Test and who needs to be included.
+Information about the areas that were included in the Census Test and who was included.

 Before each Census, it’s important to test how we'll run it.
 The Census Test helps ensure our processes work well and that the form captures the right information, in the right way.

-Census Test night was Tuesday 5 August 2025, and there’s still time to complete.
+Census Test night was Tuesday 5 August 2025.

 In July, selected households got instructions on how to take part in the Census Test.

-Your participation will help us improve the Census process so our next Census in 2026 is easier to complete and produces high quality statistics.
+Participation in the Census Test will continue to help us improve processes, so that the 2026 Census is easier to complete and produces high quality statistics.

 Areas included in the Census Test

-The Census Test includes 60,000 households from selected areas in:
+The Census Test included 60,000 households from selected areas in:

 Census Test areas were chosen using past Census data to ensure we cover the diversity of Australia.

-This is to make sure that the Census Test represents the different responses we would see during the 2026 Census.
+This was to make sure that the Census Test represented the different responses we would see during the 2026 Census.

 Local government areas included in the Census Test